Troubleshooting · Yogi's VPS

 8. When to contact Yogi's VPS support

-If you have tried the steps above and the dashboard is still slow, we can help profile what is happening on the server side.
+If you have tried the steps above and the dashboard is still slow, we can help profile what is happening.

-• Send us your WordPress admin URL and a brief description of where it feels slow.
+• Send admin URL and describe where it feels slow.

-• We can review PHP logs, slow queries, and plugin impact from the server level.
+• We will review logs, queries, and plugin impact.